 Tinidazole tablets are indicated for the treatment of the following protozoal infections

 Approval of Tindamax for trichomoniasis was based on the combined results of 34 studies involving over 2,800 subjects.
-4 blinded, randomized, comparative studies in which the 2 g single oral dose was used assessed efficacy by culture at time points post-treatment ranging from one week to one month.
-Reported cure rates ranged from 92% (37/40) to 100% (65/65) (n=172 total subjects).
-4 blinded, randomized, comparative studies assessed efficacy by wet mount between 7-14 days post-treatment.
-Reported cure rates ranged from 80% (8/10) to 100% (16/16) (n=116 total subjects).
+Four blinded, randomized, comparative studies in which the 2 g single oral dose was used assessed efficacy by culture at time points post-treatment ranging from one week to one month.
+Reported cure rates ranged from 92 percent (37/40) to 100 percent (65/65) (n=172 total subjects).
+Four blinded, randomized, comparative studies assessed efficacy by wet mount between seven to14 days post-treatment.
+Reported cure rates ranged from 80 percent (8/10) to 100 percent (16/16) (n=116 total subjects).
 In these studies, tinidazole was superior to placebo and comparable to other anti-trichomonal drugs.
-The single oral 2 g tinidazole dose was also assessed in 4 open label trials in men (one comparative to metronidazole and 3 single arm studies).
-Parasitological evaluation of the urine was performed both pre- and post-treatment, and reported cure rates ranged from 83% (25/30) to 100% (80/80) (n=142 total subjects).
+The single oral 2 g tinidazole dose was also assessed in four open-label trials in men (one comparative to metronidazole and three single arm studies).
+Parasitological evaluation of the urine was performed both pre- and post-treatment, and reported cure rates ranged from 83 percebt (25/30) to 100 percent (80/80) (n=142 total subjects).

 Approval for giardias was based on 19 studies involving 1,600 adult and pediatric subjects.
-In eight controlled studies involving a total of 619 subjects, of whom 299 were given the 2 g (50 mg/kg in pediatric patients) single oral dose of tinidazole, reported cure rates ranged from 80% (40/50) to 100% (15/15).
-In three of these trials where the comparator was 2 to 3 days of various doses of metronidazole, reported cure rates for metronidazole were 76% (19/25) to 93% (14/15).
-Data comparing a single 2 g dose of tinidazole to the recommended 5-7 days of metronidazole are limited.
+In eight controlled studies involving a total of 619 subjects, of whom 299 were given the 2 g (50 mg/kg in pediatric patients) single oral dose of tinidazole, reported cure rates ranged from 80 percent (40/50) to 100 percent (15/15).
+In three of these trials where the comparator was two to three days of various doses of metronidazole, reported cure rates for metronidazole were 76 percent (19/25) to 93 percent (14/15).
+Data comparing a single 2 g dose of tinidazole to the recommended five to seven days of metronidazole are limited.

-For additional information regarding Tindamax or protozoal infections, please visit the Tindamax web page.
+For additional information regarding Tindamax or protozoal infections, please visit web page the Tindamax web page.